The access to this course is restricted to Hakin9 Premium or IT Pack Premium Subscription

 This course covers malware analysis using the Volatility framework addressing the Windows system.
 The main focus of the course is to present a set of Volatility plugins that allow you to perform malware forensic analysis.
 The course covers an introduction to Volatility and guides you through the creation of a laboratory before going into practical tasks, which can then be performed both in the Linux and the Windows environments.

-18 CPE credits
+Certificate of completion, 18 CPE credits

 During this course you will work on real malware code.
 Caution is advised.

 - Your time will be filled with reading, videos (all captioned), and exercises.